Early Years Math Education at Corlears

 Laying the Foundation to Think Like a Mathematician

 We focus on the way young children learn to think like mathematicians.
-We are laying the foundation for a lifetime of learning in math, including:
+From the nursery years to upper elementary grades, our program lays the foundation for fluency in mathematics, including:

 Strong number sense

 Deep understanding of the relationships between numbers

 Developing flexibility with mathematical algebraic thinking and computation

 We strongly believe that to be successful, our students must be able to apply their understanding beyond the classroom, and develop problem-solving skills that can be utilized throughout life.

 The Corlears math program follows the constructivist approach and incorporates fact fluency rather than rote memorization of facts.
 Attaining fact fluency allows children to use facts that they know to recall facts they are still developing.
 The emphasis on developing mathematical thinking and deeper understanding of the math concepts inside the numbers allows children to become more flexible problem solvers, paving the way to higher level, algebraic thinking.